occiware/ecore/metamodel/README.md

+#A Precise Metamodel for Open Cloud Computing Interface

 This repository provides the EMF metamodel for OCCI and some OCCI extensions.

 These examples are used in the paper titled **"A Precise Metamodel for Open Cloud Computing Interface"** and accepted for **[CLOUD 2015](http://www.thecloudcomputing.org/2015/)**.